sindresorhus/awesome-scifi/readme.md

 Categories: `hard-science-fiction` `sci-fi`

-Global Frequency is a very livid, strong and fast paced adventure/action packed sci-fi.
-Each of the twelve issues is kinda of independent and all of them are bursting with life. - [@matheusteixeira](https://github.com/matheusteixeira)
+Global Frequency is a very livid, strong, and fast-paced adventure/action-packed sci-fi.
+Each of the twelve issues is kinda independent and all of them are bursting with life. - [@matheusteixeira](https://github.com/matheusteixeira)

 > Created by Entertainment Weekly "It" writer, Global Frequency is a worldwide rescue organization that offers the last shred of hope when all other options have failed.
 Manned by 1001 operatives, the Frequency is made up of experts in fields as diverse as bio-weapon engineering and Le Parkour Running.
 Each agent-equipped with a special mobile vid-phone-is speciffically chosen by Miranda Zero, enigmatic leader of the Global Frequency, based on proximity, expertise, and, in some cases, sheer desperation!